 One of the best parts of the Cruce Andino experience is the views.
 So, if you’re going to spend your money on this tour, you should set yourself up to travel during a time of year when you have a better chance of enjoying nicer weather.

 Spring (Mid-September – Mid-December)

-Different Ways to do the Cruce Andino Lake Crossing
+Different Ways to Approach the Cruce Andino Lake Crossing

-You have a few choices when considering how you’d like to approach your Cruce Andino lake crossing:
+You have the following four choices when deciding how you want to book your Cruce Andino lake crossing: